 Tips for Using Mouthwash

 While mouthwash can be a good addition to an oral hygiene routine, it's not a replacement for proper brushing and flossing.
-Make sure to keep brushing twice per day and flossing once per day, even when you're using mouthwash.
+Make sure to keep brushing twice a day and flossing once a day, even when you're using mouthwash.

 Choosing the right mouthwash doesn't have to be complicated.
 When you go to the store, keep your main oral health concerns in mind and select a product that meets those specific needs.
-If you're still not sure which mouthwash is right for you, ask your dentist or dental hygienist for advice
+If you're still not sure which mouthwash is right for you, ask your dentist for advice.